EMERGENCY SERVICE, HOSPITAL

 -

-Symptom relief CompletedThis study tested whether smelling lavender oil can lower anxiety in people waiting with a family member in the emergency room.
+Symptom relief CompletedThis study tested whether smelling lavender oil for a few minutes can lower anxiety in people waiting with a family member in the emergency room.
 120 adults took part.
-Researchers measured anxiety levels using a standard questionnaire.
-The goal was to see if a simple, drug-free approach could help…
+Researchers measured anxiety levels before and after using a standard questionnaire.
+The goal is to see if a sim…

 Matched conditions: EMERGENCY SERVICE, HOSPITAL